 Micromanagement is detestable because it means that a leader is too consumed in controlling what others create.
 Leaders rise in positions so that they can continue to advance their organization.
 Most of your time should be focused on what you need to do.

-In Practice: If you are in a position to manage others, then choose periods of time where they are on their own.
-Give them instructions if you need to, but you have your own work to do.
+In Practice: If you are in a position to manage others, then choose periods where they are on their own.
+Give them instructions if you need to, but you have your work to do.
 Even if your job is 100% managing others, you can spend your alone time reading articles or watching videos about management.
 Give someone credit if they help you or contributed to your end-product.
 Always produce.
 Always have something to offer.

 9. Your words reflect your character